send me book recommendations!

 Fiction / Eulogy

-Read: April 29th - 105/200
+Read: April 29th - May 5th

 I have teared up and full on cried so much during this already.
 Its a very accurate in every way portrayal of transness, of being an artist and wanting to make art about your life, and of mourning.
 It follows a trans woman writing about a friend of her's who died.
 Just a couple pages in I started crying as one of the side character's had the name of a dead trans woman friend I lost 2 years ago.
 Some of the things written have the exact vibe of relaying a story about a dear friend, maybe it wasn't actually as funny or witty as you remembered it, but you still gladly share the memory.
 The format is so unique as well, I wonder what planning it was like.
 It goes very in depth into the (fictional) show the dead character loved, and also of the personal moments between the author & many other people.
 Worldbuilding such a personal world with so many realistic memories seems like a unique challenge.
-I'm excited to finish this, probably tomorrow.

 Little Fires Everywhere by Celeste Ng